 The good news is these things don't last forever.
 Anyone can still qualify for one of the best checking accounts if you wait long enough.
 Any negative marks on your file will only be listed there for five years.
 If the mark was made in error or you've taken steps to fix the problem like paying up on past debts, then you can dispute the mark on your file to get it changed or even removed.

-How to get a copy of your ChexSystems report
+How to check your ChexSystems report

 You can get your ChexSystems report via two routes: after getting denied for a bank account and once per year for free.